cazdev/Not-so-bright-world/README.md

 # [Play game here](https://cazdev.itch.io/not-so-bright-world)

 This game includes 4 levels as well as a final boos fight.
-This game can be played through a web browser using unity Web-GL.
+The game can be played through a web browser using unity Web-GL.

 Controls:
 - W - Jump